cbmira01/Ollama-for-SQL-Server/Docs/SCRIPTS.md

 ## Script 22

-`Script22` is one option for bulk-inserting image files into the Images table.
+`Script22` is one option for bulk-inserting JPEG image files into the Images table.

 The preconditions for running this script are:
     - that Script10 has established the TEST database;